Span Community House Community Garden

 This garden is membership-based but membership is free.

-To discuss any aspect of the garden, contact Colleen Duggan by email.
+To discuss any aspect of the garden, contact Colleen Duggan by email or phone (9480 1364).

 At 64 Clyde Street, Thornbury.